HouseofHepworths

 Next on the list is to just finish this room!
 I have to caulk and paint everything and then I’ll be done.
 The hard part is done, but painting is so tedious.
 I’ll let you know how it goes!

 Here are the three types of moulding I used, FYI.
-I bought all my moulding from The Home Depot.
+I bought all my moulding from our local hardware store.

 Hopefully I’ll be able to get the room painted and finished soon.
 Then the fun really begins when I get to think about DECORATING!